 Fiber Reinforced Composite Bridge Deck

 My thesis project studied the feasibility of using a fiber reinforced polymer bridge deck developed by Strongwell of Bristol, TN.
 The deck is made from off-the-shelf structural members from their Extren line of products.
 The deck was assembled at their plant in Bristol and then shipped to the Virginia Tech Structures lab in Blacksburg, VA.
-We have fitted the deck with various instruments to measure the affects of loads upon the deck.
+We have fitted the deck with various instruments to measure the effects of loads upon the deck.